 Confirming that the people who ask for your information have actually requested to be on your list is the number one step in the battle for deliverability.
 You should be using a process called confirmed opt-in or verified opt-in to send a unique link to the attempted subscriber when they request information.
 Before adding the person to your list they must click that unique link verifying that they are indeed the same person that owns the email address and requested to subscribe.

-Many ISP’s filter based on the content that appears within the message text.
+Many ISP’s filters based on the content that appears within the message text.

 Website URL: Research potential newsletter advertisers before allowing them to place ads in your newsletter issues.
 If they have used their website URL to send spam, just having their URL appear in your newsletter could cause the entire message to be filtered.